I Want To...

 Who must obtain consent under the policy?

-A physician-investigator or credentialed mid-level provider on the study team must participate in the consent process and discuss the risks, benefits, and alternatives to participation.
+A JHM IRB approved physician-investigator or APP, as a member of the study team named in the eIRB application, will be responsible to discuss the risks, benefits, and alternatives to participation.
 A non-physician consent designee may conduct the rest of the consent discussion (e.g., schedule, compensation, HIPAA privacy authorization, certain minimal risk screening procedures).
 In addition:

-- If the study will be conducted in regulated space, the physician-investigator must have privileges to practice in the facility where the study will be conducted.
+If the study will be conducted in regulated space, the physician-investigator or APP-investigator must be licensed in the State of Maryland and have privileges to practice in the facility where the study will be conducted.

-- If the study will be conducted in non-regulated space, the physician-investigator’s privileges to practice at any of the Hopkins facilities are sufficient,
+- If the study will be conducted in non-regulated space, the physician-investigator’s or APP-investigator’s privileges to practice at any of the Hopkins facilities are sufficient

-- The physician investigator’s privileges must include the specific procedure used in the protocol.
+- The physician investigator’s or APP-investigator’s privileges must include the specific clinical procedure used in the protocol.

 How is the physician consent documented?